jBoss1013/DnDInventoryManagement/README.md

 - It may be nessecary to run the API once and register a dummy user under the api ACCOUNT/Register for the aspnet local database to be created.

 Once these changes are made, you should be able to create a new user with the UI and login to the form.
+- needs an email
+- password needs to be 8 characters, with at least 1 uppercase character